odenas/indexed_ms/README.md

-# Experiments for "Fast matching statistics in small space"
+# Fast matching statistics in small space

+Implementation and analysis of algorithms for the matching statistics problem.

 ## Organization